 Groups at the farm

 We offer discounted admission and workshops to school groups.
 You and your group are invited to visit the animals, explore our new nature trail through the woods, investigate new indoor and outdoor play areas, and have snack and lunch at our picnic tables.

 Groups received discounted admission of $4 per participant.
 1 adult chaperone is free for every 5 students.
 Additional adults are $4 each.
 Please make sure there is at least 1 adult for every 5 children.
-Please email firstname.lastname@example.org or call 802-490-2270 to schedule your visit.
+If you have a specific date you want to reserve please click here to fill out the reservation form or email firstname.lastname@example.org.

 We are committed to making Retreat Farm accessible to all children regardless of ability to pay.
 Please email Lu Neuse, Program Director, at email@example.com to discuss scholarship options.

 We offer the following fun and educational WORKSHOPS for a small added cost of $4 per person:

 Anatomy of a Cow